Deepakdubey90/lti-sessions/kubernetes/architecture.md

 * And makes changes attempting to move the current status towards the desired state
 * Examples replication controller, endpoints controller, namespace controller and service account controller

+# Scheduler

+* Responsible for assigning pod to a node
+* Takes care of hardware/software constraints
+* Poliy rich, topology aware, workload specific

 # Kubelet

 * Agent that runs on each node